-6.1 The Contractor must participate in various CSC internal offender grievance/investigation processes which may include a review of the Contractor's documentation on the Health Care Records.
+- 6.1 The Contractor must participate in various CSC internal offender grievance/investigation processes which may include a review of the Contractor's documentation on the Health Care Records.
 Upon request from the Project Authority, the Contractor may have to undergo interviews as a result of an offender grievance/investigation process.
-Participation in

-6.2 At the request of the Project Authority, the Contractor must participate in CSC Boards of Investigation.
+Participation in interviews as part of a grievance/investigation process will be billable at the hourly rate up to a maximum of one (1) billable hour per interview. - 6.2 At the request of the Project Authority, the Contractor must participate in CSC Boards of Investigation.
 Participation in Boards of Investigation will be billable at the hourly rate up to a maximum of one (1) billable hour per meeting.